 Can Clownfish Rely Solely on Copepods?

 As mentioned earlier, there are situations in which your clownfish may rely solely on copepods.
 However, identifying that case could pose a challenge.
-That is because fish cannot tell you if they are full, neither they show any distinctive behavior.
+That is because fish cannot tell you if they are full, nor do they show any distinctive behavior.

 Still, there are a few clues you can look at.
 If you’ve noticed your clownfish nibble on the copepods in your tank, try adding a few pellets.
 Then, observe the new eating habits of your clownfish.
 If they tend to spit out the flakes frequently, that could indicate the copepods are sufficing.